Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Preliminaries

 In the first two rules, $z$ is a fresh ordinary variable.
-We use curly brace for substitution.
+We use braces for substitution.
 The notation $J\{[k]\square\mapsto [k]\uplet Mx\square\}$ is a standard context substitution in the $\lambda\mu$-calculus.
-We write $L=_{\it ccv}M$ if two terms are equivalent with respect to the smallest equivalence relation generated from reductions.
+We write $L=_{\it ccv}M$ if two terms are equivalent regarding the smallest equivalence relation generated from reductions.

-Since we allow to alter the scope of let-binding by the equality axioms, the continuation $\uplet Mx\square$ captured by rule $\beta_\mu$ is changeable, depending on the choice of the scope.
-This ambiguity is intended, and is crucial to verify the sharpened completeness theorem, that is a key result in the previous paper.
+Since we are allowed to alter the scope of let-binding by the equality axioms, the continuation $\uplet Mx\square$ captured by rule $\beta_\mu$ is changeable, depending on the choice of the scope.
+This ambiguity is intended and is crucial to verifying the sharpened completeness theorem, which is a key result in our previous paper.